LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 If you want to create a new starter starter pack model - please contact your account team.

-## 7.Visual Overhaul and UX improvements
+## Visual Overhaul and UX improvements
 Updated styles, menu structure and usability & accessibility improvements.

 Check out the [Knowledge Center](https://knowledge.liveperson.com/ai-bots-automation-liveperson-intent-manager-intent-manager-updates.html) for more information on Intent Manager 2.0.